Deloitte Global report finds renewable energy charging forward

 - Regulatory environment helping to promote increased use of renewable energy sources.

-NEW YORK, NY, 8 September 2016—Low natural gas and electricity prices have created a tough competitive environment for renewable energy, but this has remarkably had little impact on the momentum of alternative energy growth, finds a new Deloitte Touche Tohmatsu Limited (Deloitte Global) report entitled, “Alternative Thinking 2016: Five game-changers that are powering the future of renewable energy.”
+Low natural gas and electricity prices have created a tough competitive environment for renewable energy, but this has remarkably had little impact on the momentum of alternative energy growth, finds a new Deloitte Touche Tohmatsu Limited (Deloitte Global) report entitled, “Alternative Thinking 2016: Five game-changers that are powering the future of renewable energy.”

 The report identifies the important trends and opportunities in the renewable energy industry.
 It also presents “what if” scenarios that may propel the renewable power sector forward, outpacing current projections.